-The Statement of Accounts summarises the Council's transactions for the financial year 2017/18 and its position at the year-end 31st March 2018.
+The Statement of Accounts summarises the Council's transactions for the financial year 2018/19 and its position at the year-end 31st March 2019.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015.
 These Regulations require the accounts to be prepared in accordance with proper accounting practices.
-These practices primarily comprise of the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 and the Service Reporting Code of Practice 2017/18 supported by International Financial Reporting Standards (IFRS).
+These practices under Section 21 of the 2003 Act primarily comprise of the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and International Financial Reporting Standards (IFRS).